Welcome!

 We are not associated with any religion or spiritual path, but seek to embrace and celebrate humanity’s highest aspirations through music, welcoming people of all ages and backgrounds.
 There is no audition, and no singing experience is required, just a desire to sing in harmony with others.

-Next Concert: “Honouring Siobhan” June 29
+Our Recent Concert: “Honouring Siobhan” June 29

 Together with Wavelengths Community Choir